 When hosting your first Webinar, start off the first 5-10 minutes with a story about yourself.
 Engage with the audience, make them interested in you.
 Next, go on to your topic to be discussed.
 Always remember to interact.
 Try and develop an emotional connection between you and your audience, so that they keep coming back to your Webinars.

 Your audiences don’t want to feel like they are once again part of a classroom.
-Include humour in your presentations, of course, be politically correct and never be offensive.
+Include humour in your webinar presentation, of course, be politically correct and never be offensive.
 This will drive away your audience for good.

 Remember that your voice is the connector here.
 While you want to be engaging and give your audience all the information they need, remember to pause sometimes, ask questions.
 Make them feel like you are acknowledging their presence.
-If they did not want to interact, they would have watched videos on other social media, and not taken the time out to join your Webinar.
+If they did not want to interact, they would have watched videos on other social media, and not taken the time out to join Webinar of yours.
 So make your audience feel special and wanted.

 Turn Off All Distractions:

 All other forms of social media, Facebook, Skype, Messenger, your phone, everything else should be turned off so you can give your complete attention to the audience.
 There should be nothing else coming in between you and your audience, except your presentation.